chizzletaz/MilestoneProject4/README.md

 3. A page where all travels are displayed.
 4. An option to register and login/logout.
 5. Defensive programming, e.g. confirmation on buying, deleting, logging out, etc.
-6. A profile page where registered users can log in, add, edit and delete personal information.
+6. A profile page where registered users can log in, add, edit and personal information.
 7. A shop page.
 8. An about page where users can get more information about the company and/or the trips.
 9. A contact page with contact form where users can contact the site’s owner.